1. Key Characteristics of Polish Lowland Sheepdogs

 HIGH: These active and agile herding dogs have a lot of energy and appreciate having a job to do.
 Walk yours daily and exercise them — both mentally and physically — whenever possible.

-MEDIUM: Although this breed sheds little, the dogs can “blow their coats” seasonally, usually twice a year.
-Brush your dog thoroughly at least once a week to prevent matting.
+MEDIUM: Although this breed sheds little, Polish Lowland Sheepdogs can “blow their coats” seasonally, usually twice a year.
+Brush yours thoroughly at least once a week to prevent matting.
 Bathe occasionally.

 During the grooming routine, trim the hair between the paw pads, remove hair from inside the ears and remove excess moisture from the ears.

-HIGH: Although many websites — including the AKC’s — list these dogs as generally very healthy, this is hardly the case.
-It’s hard to find any Polish Lowland Sheepdog who hasn’t had diabetes in recent years.
-The problem is so prevalent that the breed is being studied.
+HIGH: Many websites — including the AKC’s — list these dogs as generally very healthy, although there has been a notable incidence of diabetes among Polish Lowland Sheepdogs in recent years.
+The problem is being studied.

 - Progressive retinal atrophy